 Ideally, it is best to anchor the centrifuge base to a level concrete slab for maximum stability.

 In some cases, the centrifuge installation is on elevated platforms.
 This type of installation could allow the centrifuge effluent to gravity feed downstream equipment located below the centrifuge.
-As mentioned above, the centrifuge’s inherent vibration should be given careful attention during elevated platform installation.
+As mentioned above, the centrifuge’s inherent vibration should be carefully observed during elevated platform installation.

 A qualified structural engineer needs to design the centrifuge elevation platform.
 The static and dynamic loads of the centrifuge are vital inputs in the design calculations.
 The designer should also consider the platform’s resonant frequency with the centrifuge’s natural frequencies.